Mr. Destiny: Plot

 The story begins on "the strangest day" of Larry Burrows's life (his 35th birthday) consisting of a series of comic and dramatic misadventures.
-Larry blames all of his life's problems on having struck out during a key moment of his state high school baseball championship game on his 15th birthday.
+Larry blames his life's problems on having struck out during a key moment of his state high school baseball championship game on his 15th birthday.
 When he wishes he had done things differently, his wish is granted by a guardian angel-like figure named Mike, who intermittently appears as a bartender, a cab driver, and so on.
 Larry soon discovers that Mike has transferred him into an alternative reality in which he had won the pivotal high school game.
-He now finds himself rich and (within his company) powerful, and married to the boss's sexy daughter Cindy Jo Bumpers.
-At first, his new life seems perfect, but he soon begins to miss his best friend Clip Metzler and wife Ellen from his previous life; he also discovers that his alternative self has created many enemies, like Jewel Jagger who was a forklift operator and now she is his secretary and lover, and as Larry's problems multiply, he finds himself wishing to be put back into his old life.
+He finds himself still working for the company he had been originally, albeit successful and in a powerful position, and married to the boss's sexy daughter Cindy Jo Bumpers.
+At first, his new life seems perfect, but he soon begins to miss his best friend Clip Metzler, and his wife Ellen from his previous life; he also discovers that his alternative self has created many enemies, like Jewel Jagger who was a forklift operator and now she is his secretary and lover.

 The story begins with Larry's car, an old Ford LTD station wagon, stalled out in a dark alley.
-Suddenly the pink lights of "The Universal Joint," a bar, come on.
-Larry goes inside to call a tow truck, and tells bartender Mike his troubles.
+Suddenly the pink lights of The Universal Joint, a bar, come on.
+Larry goes inside to call a tow truck and tells bartender Mike his troubles.
 He reviews the day he just had, which ended with his getting fired after discovering his department head Niles Pender's scheme to sell the company under the nose of its owners to a group of naive Japanese investors.
-He tells Mike that he wishes he'd hit that last pitch out of the park, after which Mike fixes him a drink called "The Spilt Milk."
+He tells Mike that he wishes he had hit that last pitch out of the park, after which Mike fixes him a drink called "The Spilt Milk".
 The Spilt Milk was a drink that gave him his wish that he hit that home run in that championship game.

-Larry leaves the bar, walks home (his car apparently towed) and discovers someone else living in his house, which is now fixed up (previously his yard and driveway were muddy and unfinished).
-Mike appears as a cabdriver and drives him to his "new" home, a mansion in Forest Hills, explaining that he did in fact hit the last pitch and won the game.
+Larry leaves the bar, walks home (his car apparently towed), and discovers someone else living in his house, which is now fixed up (previously his yard and driveway were muddy and unfinished).
+Mike appears as a cab driver and drives him to his "new" home, a mansion in Forest Hills, explaining that he did in fact hit the last pitch and won the game.
 He soon discovers that Cindy Jo is his wife and he's the president of his company, Liberty Republic Sporting Goods.
 Being a classic car buff, he's shocked to find that he owns a collection of priceless antique automobiles.